 Analysis / Bias

-At the time of this review in June 2021, the Meme Policeman is inactive, but the site still lives with archival information.
-In the past, MP did an excellent job of deconstructing memes from both the left and the right.
+At the time of this review in January 2023, the Meme Policeman is inactive, but the site still lives with archival information.
+In the past, MP did an excellent job of deconstructing memes from the left and the right.
 The articles are factual, well-sourced, and well-written.
-There is a slight overall right bias both in tone and in the conclusions drawn from the source data, but the factual, well-sourced articles and overall quality of the reporting far outweigh the mild bias and earns MP a rating of Least Biased.
-In general, they favor a libertarian perspective but keep their bias in check.
+There is a slight overall right bias both in tone and in the conclusions drawn from the source data, but the factual, well-sourced articles and overall quality of the reporting far outweigh the mild bias and earn MP a rating of Least Biased.
+They generally favor a libertarian perspective but keep their bias in check.

 Failed Fact Checks

-Overall, we rate the rate Meme Policeman on the right side of least biased based on favoritism for a Libertarian perspective balanced by proper sourcing and a clean fact check record.
+Overall, we rate Meme Policeman on the right side of least biased based on favoritism for a Libertarian perspective balanced by proper sourcing and a clean fact-check record.
 However, we rate them mostly factual due to a lack of transparency.
-(D. Kelley 6/21/2017) Updated (6/16/2021)
+(D. Kelley 6/21/2017) Updated (01/30/2023)